abuiles/ember-101/hands-on.md

 time any of those properties change so will the value of **fullName**.

-Once we have the computed property, the `link-to` can be rewritten.
+Once we have the computed property, the `link-to` can be rewritten as follows:

 ~~~~~~~~
 {{link-to friend.fullName 'friends.show' friend}}
 ~~~~~~~~

-With that we'll me able to visit everyone of our friends!
+With that we'll me able to visit any of our friends!
 Next let's add support to edit a friend.

 ### Quick Task